Login with Patreon

 Escalating Nightmares dungeon challenge

 Are you up for the challenge?
-To start Escalating Nightmares, you need Escalating Sigils from the Horadric caches you earn from completing Strongrooms — you’ll start seeing them at Torment 1.
+To start Escalating Nightmares, you need Escalating Sigils from the Horadric caches you earn from completing Strongrooms.
 If you complete all three Nightmare dungeons in an Escalating Nightmare, you go on to face Astaroth.

 Exalted Astaroth encounter

-Once you’ve completed an Escalating Nightmare, it’s time for a rematch with Mephisto’s lieutenant and his pet Amalgam.
+If you complete an Escalating Nightmare in Torment difficulty, it’s time for a rematch with Mephisto’s lieutenant and his pet Amalgam.
 But don’t expect the battle with Exalted Astaroth to be easy: as you continue the fight, Astaroth and Amalgam will split to become two bosses you have to face at once.
 If you kill Amalgam before you kill Astaroth, you had better finish the fight quick because Amalgam will revive after a certain amount of time.
-[Ed’s note: Remember the headache caused by the Core Hounds in Molten Core during vanilla WoW?
-This seems to be a lot like that.]
+Remember the headache caused by the Core Hounds in Molten Core during vanilla WoW?
+This seems a lot like that.

 Astaroth won’t be joining the boss ladder — though it seems likely he could be added in future seasons — so this is an Escalating Nightmare-specific encounter.
 It’s sure to be a challenging fight, so bring your A-game.